You’ve been carrying questions that aren’t really about therapy. They’re about whether it will finally feel safe to trust yourself again.

 Your Nervous System Lets Go at Its Own Pace

 Your mind may understand what happened long before your body does.
-That’s one reason healing can feel so confusing.
+That’s one reason healing feels so confusing.

 You may know the relationship wasn’t healthy while still feeling a pull toward what once felt familiar.
 Familiar isn’t always the same as safe.
 That pull isn’t a sign that you’ve failed.